 The Farmington Museum & Visitor Center has topographical maps of Bisti, so it is worth visiting this place.
 In our Hiking the Bisti/De-Na-Zin Wilderness Guide we give you directions for two amazing places: The Stone Wings known as the Bisti Wings and Cracked Eggs with Rock Garden.

 It is easy to get lost in Bisti Badlands because being in the hills is like being in a maze.
 There are many dead ends and you can easily lose your sense of direction, so take a good GPS with you.
 We use Garmin 64 GPS & we like it.
 It has proven itself many times in challenging conditions and wilderness areas.
 But there are newer models available, so check out and read the reviews on rei.com.

 There are two main washes in the Bisti.
 The northern wash is named Hunter Wash.
 The southern is named Alamo or Gateway Wash and it is the main parking BLM area.
 It’s easier to find this one, so if you are the first time in the Bisti/De-Na-Zin Wilderness it is worth starting from Gateway Wash.

-Alamo/ the Gateway wash is more popular, and you can spot here famous formations as Cracked Eggs, Rock Garden, and Eagles Nest.
+Alamo/ the Gateway wash is more popular, and you can spot here famous formations such as Cracked Eggs, Rock Garden, and Eagles Nest.
+You can reach from this entrance Stone Wings as well, but the hike is longer.
 It’s also possible to see some other hikers in this area.
-So, if you have little experience in the wilderness hiking or don’t have GPS, it’s safer to hike this part of the wilderness.
+So, if you have little experience in wilderness hiking or don’t have GPS, it’s safer to hike this part of the wilderness.